fredgrott/AndroidApivizSetup/readme.markdown

 AandroidApivizSetup
 ===================

-Simple Apiviz Setup for Androdi Developers using the Eclipse IDE.
+Simple Apiviz Setup for Android Developers using the Eclipse IDE.
 Note, to put multiple paths per javadoc commandline you use the semi-colon between the paths(you will use it to inlcude multiple android framework jars and your library jars for the project ).

+The other note is that for things like header, bottom,etc you can use the @argfilename to point to an argfile that has the stuff for that entity, easier to use when you have long things like the doctitile, etc.

 Read the jvadoc.xml ant file.